MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 :::caution important
 The `version` and `repository` fields in `snap.manifest.json` inherit the values from `package.json` and overwrite them in `snap.manifest.json`.
-We recommend updating `version` and `repository` in `package.json` first, then building the Snap project.
+We recommend updating `version` and `repository` in `package.json` first, then building your Snap project.
 :::

 After you have made all necessary changes, you can